7 Alternatives for "Sometimes"

 When the mood strikes

-This is an informal way of saying “whenever I get the feeling.”
-This means it can’t be included on our frequency scale; instead, it only happens at special times that cannot be planned or predicted.
+"When the mood strikes" is an informal way of saying “whenever I get the feeling.”
+That means it can’t have a place on our frequency scale; instead, it only happens at special times that cannot be planned or predicted.

-I like to paint when the mood strikes, so I keep some art supplies handy.
+I like to paint when the mood strikes, so I always have art supplies handy.

 Sporadically

-Remember that all of these expressions can also be used alone as a response to a question about frequency.
+Remember that each of these expressions can also be used alone as a response to a question related to frequency.

 Wrap-up